-This 6-ingredient potato soup recipe is gluten-free, vegetarian, and easily vegan – just swap the cow’s milk for almond milk.
+This 6-ingredient potato soup is gluten-free, vegetarian, and easily vegan – just swap the cow’s milk for almond milk.

 And not only is it delicious, it’s also really frugal – it costs so very little to make!
 In fact, for 10 years it went by “45-Cent Potato Soup” – my calculation of how much the soup cost per serving back in 2009 – until I updated the title to something a little more reader-friendly.

-This potato soup is surprisingly full of flavor considering its simple list of ingredients.
+This soup is surprisingly full of flavor considering its simple list of ingredients.
 It comes together in about 30 minutes for an easy, comforting weeknight meal – perfect comfort food for a blustery cold day.
 And absolutely delicious with a big hunk of crusty bread.

 What goes into this easy potato soup?
 Well, for one, we have: